Yogeeta Bali

-Yogeeta Bali (born 13 August 1952) is a former Indian Bollywood actress.
-She was active from the early 1970s to the late 1980s.
+Yogeeta Bali (born 13 August 1952) is an Indian former Bollywood actress.
+Bali is known for her supporting roles in various films from the 1970s to the1980s.
+She is the niece of late actress Geeta Bali and the wife of actor Mithun Chakraborty.

 Biography

 Yogeeta Bali was born on 13 August 1952, to actors Syed Irshad Hussain and Hardarshan Kaur.
 A cousin of filmmaker Abrar Alvi, Hussain shifted to the newly created Pakistan in mid 1950s, leaving his wife and children in India.
-Meanwhile, Hardarshan was the sister of actress Geeta Bali, who became a part of the Kapoor family through marriage with Shammi Kapoor.
+Hardarshan was the elder sister of actress Geeta Bali, who became a part of the Kapoor family upon marrying Shammi Kapoor.

 Yogeeta married Kishore Kumar in 1976 and divorced him in 1978.
 She then married Mithun Chakraborty in 1979.
-They have three sons—Mahaakshay, Ushmey and Namashi—and a daughter, Dishani.
-Mahaakshay, "Mimoh" is an actor, while Namashi is going to debut in the film Bad Boy.
+They have three sons - Mahaakshay, Ushmey, Namashi - and a daughter, Dishani.

+Mahaakshay, "Mimoh", is an actor, while Namashi is going to debut in the film Bad Boy.